alorthius/GauSynth/installation.md

 ```

 ### Colmap
-For running Colmap on GPU, compile it from source (repo already cloned here):
+For running Structure from Motion pipeline, we use Colmap.
+To launch it on GPU, compile it from source:
 ```shell
 sudo apt-get install \
     git \